Nick-Rasmussen/230-project1-content/README.md

 ## Game Concept:
-Take control of a rocketship and get it to orbit.
+Take control of a rocketship and get it to orbit. <br />
-On the way, you'll encounter a number of obstacles ranging from birds to space debris.
+On the way, you'll encounter a number of obstacles <br />
+ranging from birds to space debris. <br />
-The higher you get, the more they grow in size and numbers.
+The higher you get, the more they grow in size and numbers. <br />
 ![placeHolderImage]()